 \section{Calorimeter Setup}

-As described in the Introduction, we base our proof-of-concept study heavily off of the \cg\ setup of ~\cite{Paganini:2017hrr,Paganini:2017dwg}.
+As described in the Introduction, we base our proof-of-concept study heavily off of the \cg\ setup of~\cite{Paganini:2017hrr,Paganini:2017dwg}.
 The toy calorimeter of \cg\ was a three-layer, liquid argon (LAr) calorimeter cube with 480mm side-length.
-For training data, we use the same \geant\ samples that were used to train \cg\ in \cite{Paganini:2017hrr,Paganini:2017dwg}.
-They are available at~\cite{calogandata}.
-They consist of calorimeter images for three particle types ($e^+$, $\gamma$ and $\pi^+$).
+The training data consisted of \geant\ calorimeter images for three particle types ($e^+$, $\gamma$ and $\pi^+$).
 These are electromagnetic showers only (ECAL).
-The particles are perpendicularly incident with energy $E_{\rm tot}$ uniformly sampled from 1--100~GeV.
+The particles are perpendicularly incident with energy $E_{\rm inc}$ uniformly sampled from 1--100~GeV.
 The voxel sizes are not uniform (see table~\ref{tab:calosize}), yielding a different resolution in the three layers.
 The first, second and third layer has resolution $3\times 96$, $12\times 12$ and $12\times 6$ respectively.
-Importantly, the deposited energy is not exactly $E_{\rm tot}$ due to leakage and punch-through (especially with the pions).
-There are a total of 100,000 calorimeter images of each particle type in the dataset~\cite{calogandata}.
-We use 70,000 of them for training and 30,000 for testing. (\cg\ used the full set of 100,000 for training.)
+Importantly, the deposited energy is not exactly $E_{\rm inc}$ due to leakage and punch-through (especially with the pions).